chrysiel/addb-demo/README.md

 # serve with hot reload at localhost
 $ npm run dev

-# Units and end to end tests with jest and ava
+# Units tests with jest
 $ npm run test

 # build for production and launch server